-Method 3 - Notifications in high-income countries adjusted by a standard factor to account for under-reporting and under-diagnosis
+3.1.4 Method 4 - Notifications in high-income countries adjusted by a standard factor to account for under-reporting and under-diagnosis

 TB surveillance systems from countries in the high-income group and other selected countries in the upper-middle income group are assumed to perform similarly well on average in terms of under-diagnosis and under-reporting.
 Exceptions include the Republic of Korea, where the under-reporting of TB cases has recently been measured using annual inventory studies and France, where the estimated level of under-reporting was communicated by public health authorities, based on unpublished survey results.
 In the United Kingdom and the Netherlands, incidence was obtained using capture-recapture modeling (see next section).
 Surveillance data in this group of countries are usually internally consistent.
 Consistency checks include detection of rapid fluctuations in notification rates and in the ratio of TB deaths / TB notifications (M/N ratio), which may be indicative of reporting problems.
+The standard adjustment, representing treatment coverage, applied for these countries was 85% (Uncertainty interval 75-100%).

-Method 4 - Inventory studies, capture-recapture modelling
+3.1.5 Method 5 - Inventory studies, capture-recapture modelling

-This method was used for 7 countries: China, Egypt,[14] Indonesia, Iraq,[15] the Netherlands,[16] the United Kingdom,[17] and Yemen.[18]
-Capture-recapture modelling is considered in studies with at least 3 sources (lists) and estimation of between source dependences.[9]
+This method was used for 10 countries: China, Egypt [14], France, Germany, Indonesia, Iraq [15], the Netherlands [16], the Republic of Korea, the United Kingdom [17], and Yemen [18].
+Capture-recapture modelling is considered in studies with at least 3 sources (lists) and estimation of between source dependences [9].
 The surveillance gap (proportion of unreported incident cases) in the United Kingdom and the Netherlands was assumed time invariant.
-In Yemen, trends in incidence were derived from results of two consecutive tuberculin surveys20.
+In Yemen, trends in incidence were derived from results of two consecutive tuberculin surveys.
 In Egypt, Indonesia and Iraq, trends were derived using methods described in section describing method 1.
 Capture-recapture modelling for estimating TB incidence requires the following six assumptions: (i) all cases should be observable (preclinical stages are rarely detected before they become symptomatic); (ii) low proportion of mismatches and matching failures, which typically requires a large sampling fraction; (iii) closed population during the study period (typically 3-6 months); (iv) dependences between S data sources ($S \ge 3$) accounted for in the model design but S-way interaction assumed null - referrals between sources (e.g. clinic to lab) may imply an S-way interaction, invalidating the approach (of note, in many high-burden countries, there will not be 3 sources meeting requirements); (v) homogeneity of within-source observation probabilities across subpopulation groups such as defined by socio demographic characteristics; (vi) consistent case definitions across sources.
 It is anticipated that capture recapture may only be successfully implemented in very few high-burden countries planning an inventory study.